Afanasievo culture: Gallery

+Contemporary petroglyphs

+Petroglyphs of animals are associated to the area and period of the Afanasievo culture and share similarities with petroglyphs found in western and central Asia.

 Genetics

 The analysis of the full genome of Afanasievo individuals has shown that they were genetically very close to the Yamnaya population of the Pontic–Caspian steppe.
 The Afanasievo and Yamnaya populations were much more similar to each other than to groups geographically located between the two (which unlike Afanasievo samples carried a large amount of ancestry from eastern Siberian hunter-gatherers).
-This indicates that the Afanasievo culture was brought to the Altai region via migration from the western Eurasian steppe, which initially occurred with little admixture from local populations.
+This indicates that the Afanasievo culture was brought to the Altai region via migration from the western Eurasian steppe, which occurred with little admixture from local populations.

+From the Altai mountains, steppe-derived Afanasievo ancestry spread to the east into Mongolia and to the south into Xinjiang.
+The Yamnaya-related lineages and ancestry in Afanasievo disappeared in the course of the Bronze Age in the Altai region and Mongolia, being replaced by the migrating populations from the Sintashta culture arriving from the west.
+In Dzungaria, Afanasievo-related ancestry persisted at least into the late first millennium BCE.

+The Afanasievo people, accompanied by their pastoralist technologies, are one of the major foreign contributors to the genetic profile of the modern northwestern Chinese.

+Paternal haplogroups

 The genetic closeness of the Yamnaya and Afanasievo populations is also mirrored in the uniparental haplogroups, especially in the predominance of the Y-chromosome haplogroup R1b.

-From the Altai mountains, steppe-derived Afanasievo ancestry spread to the east into Mongolia and to the south into Xinjiang.
-Afanasievo-related ancestry disappeared in the course of the Bronze Age in the Altai region and Mongolia, being replaced or absorbed by the arrival of migrating populations from the east and southwest.
-In Xinjiang, Afanasievo-related ancestry persisted at least into the late first millennium BCE.

-Diseases
+Maternal haplogroups

+A 2018 study analyzed the maternal haplogroups of 7 Afanasievo specimens.
+71% belonged to West Eurasian maternal haplogroups U, H and R, while 29% belonged to the East Eurasian maternal haplogroup C.

+Populations east of the Afanasievans

+Afanasievo burials are recorded as far as central Mongolia, at the sites of Altan Sandal and Shatar Chuluu.
+To their east, in the modern area of eastern Mongolia and beyond, resided Neolithic cultures of Prehistoric Mongolia, probably derived from the Ancient Northeast Asians, who were the predecessors of the Slab Grave culture of eastern Mongolia.

+Paleoepidemiology

 At Afanasevo Gora, two strains of Yersinia pestis have been extracted from human teeth.
 One is dated 2909–2679 BCE; the other, 2887–2677 BCE.
 Both are from the same (mass) grave of seven people, and are presumed near-contemporary.
 This strain's genes express flagellin, which triggers the human immune response; so it was not a bubonic plague.